munal92/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+ SQL is a language for interact with system and create tables for querying and maintaining the database.
+Relational database is a digital database based on the relational model of data and we can use sql to manage it

 - [ ] Why do tables need a `primary key`?

+ we need primary keys to determine which column of table the system wants to reach or link the tables between with foreign keys etc.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+intermediary table(bridge table )

 ## Minimum Viable Product